omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 #### Timeline

-The MoreVP exit protocol requires the use of a “challenge-response” mechanism, whereby users can submit a challenge but are subject to a response that invalidates the challenge.
+The MoreVP exit protocol makes use of a “challenge-response” mechanism, whereby users can submit a challenge but are subject to a response that invalidates the challenge.
 To give users enough time to respond to a challenge, the exit process is split into two “periods.”
 When challenges are subject to a response, we require that the challenges be submitted before the end of the first exit period and that responses be submitted before the end of the second.
 We define each period to have a length of half the minimum finalization period (`MFP`).
 Currently, `MFP` is set to 7 days, so each period has a length of 3.5 days.
-We also define the liveness interval (`LI`) as `MFP/2`.
-Watchers must validate the chain at least once every `LI`.
+Watchers must validate the chain at least once every period (`MFP/2`).

 #### Starting the Exit